-Intermittent fasting has been all the rage, but have you heard of its slightly more intense cousin, water fasting?
-Water fasting is a method the Waterboy would truly approve of since it involves drinking only water while fasting.
+Intermittent fasting has been all the rage — but have you heard of its slightly more intense cousin, water fasting?

-Let’s look at what it takes to water-fast and the benefits and downsides of drinking only high quality H2O.
+Let’s look at what it takes to water fast and the safety of drinking only high quality H2O.

 - health benefits

 - autophagy (basically your body’s cell recycling center unlocked by fasting)

 The internet will also tell you water fasts can be used for weight loss, which is true.
 However, this isn’t the most sustainable weight management option for most people.
 Incorporating intermittent fasting (IF) into your routine would be a more beneficial way to use fasting for weight loss.

 Most healthy people can do a water fast with no significant complications, but there are some people who should avoid it or who should complete a fast only with close medical supervision:

 - People on blood pressure medications.
 Prolonged periods of fasting can sometimes be associated with dehydration and lower blood pressure.
 Dangerously low blood pressure levels could occur in people who are also taking medications to lower their blood pressure.